jingalls1217/opendatalakehouse/05_iceberg.md

  WHERE year = 2007;
 ```

-5. Check to see the new data for year=2007 has loaded
+5. Check to see the new data for year=2007 has loaded successfully

 ```
 SELECT year, count(*)